How to pause or lower student loan payments while in school

 Pros of deferment

-If you have a subsidized federal loan or a Perkins loan, the U.S. Department of Education will pay any interest you accrue during deferment.
+If you have a subsidized federal loan or a Stafford Loan, the U.S. Department of Education will pay any interest you accrue during deferment.
 So, your total loan cost won’t increase when you finish school.

 Cons of deferment